REQUIRED MATERIALS

 ![]() |

-Looking for another sewing project?
-Try our tote bag tutorial!
+Want another sewing project?
+Let yourself be tempted by our tote bag tutorial

-Similar in style to the Séverine bag, the tote bag is more spacious and ultra-practical, perfect for taking with you everywhere.
-Whether it's for a shopping trip, a weekend getaway, or your daily commute, the tote bag combines elegance and functionality.
-A must-have sewing project!
+In the same style as the Séverine bag, the tote bag is more spacious and super practical to accompany you everywhere.
+Whether for a shopping trip, a weekend getaway or your daily commutes, the tote bag combines elegance and functionality.
+A must-have to sew!